umbraco/UmbracoDocs/11/umbraco-cms/reference/notifications/hot-vs-cold-restarts.md

 ## Cold start

-The **cold restart** expression is generally used for when the NuCache needs to rebuild, this wil resolve in a slower startup time, depending on the amount of content on the site.
+The **cold restart** expression is generally used for when the NuCache needs to rebuild.
+This will resolve in a slower startup time, depending on the amount of content on the site.
 Generally speaking, the more content you have the longer a cold boot will take.

 ## Troubleshooting slow startup